 Capital Wine School

-Founded by Master of Wine Jay Youmans in 2008, the Capital Wine School (CWS) has become one of Washington, D.C.’s most established wine schools.
-Located just south of Bethesda, CWS has gained a solid reputation for friendly-but-serious, in-depth exploration of the world of wine for serious beginners to professional sommeliers.
+Founded by Master of Wine Jay Youmans in 2008, Capital Wine School has become one of Washington, D.C.’s most established wine education programs.
+Located near Bethesda, the school has built a reputation for friendly but serious wine instruction, serving everyone from committed beginners to working sommeliers and wine-trade professionals.

 Wine Classes